Debbie's Villas Advice on Avoiding Scams

-All card payments with Debbie’s Villas are made through Worldpay - your payment is secure and you’ll feel rest assured that it’s going to the right place.
+All card payments with Debbie's Villas are secure and you can feel confident that your money is going to the right place.

 If you’re feeling pressured to book in a way you’re not comfortable, with something like a lock-in deal, this is another warning that something isn’t right.
 Before you commit to anything, stop and take time to think - if it is a legitimate company, five minutes isn’t going to make any difference.
 You could always give them a call to find out more information.
 Genuine booking agents will be more than happy to speak to you and provide evidence that they are who they say they are.